BOND REPORT: Treasury Yields Get Lift As Draghi Comments Pressure European Bonds

 ADVERTISEMENT

 Market participants read his comments as a signal that the central bank is looking past recent weak inflation numbers to set up for a tapering of its asset purchasing program.
 The ECB's quantitative easing program is scheduled to end in December.
-U.S. Treasury prices have been supported by low interest rates across the world as they offer relatively higher yields compared with the government debt of Japan and other developed countries.
+Treasury prices have been supported by low interest rates across the world as the U.S. offers relatively higher yields compared with the government debt of Japan and other developed countries.

 "The surprising aspect of Draghi's comments is that he wasn't particularly concerned about inflation.
 Global deflation concerns might be overdone in Draghi's mind," said Marvin Loh, senior fixed income strategist at BNY Mellon.